 Mircea Eliade, Shamanism: Archaic Techniques of Ecstasy, Princeton University Press, 1964, p.
 117

 C. Fillingham Coxwell, Siberian and Other Folk Tales, C. W. Daniel, 1925.
-In Michael Cremo, Human Devolution: a Vedic alternative to Darwin’s theory, Torchlight Publishing, 2003, p.
+Cited in Michael Cremo, Human Devolution: a Vedic alternative to Darwin’s theory, Torchlight Publishing, 2003, p.
 314

 Scarre, p.
 162